 Genre Roulette: Minutes to Midnight.
 If you need further proof, look at its track order.
 Within the span of three songs, you'll hear a political hip-hop song featuring a choir and piano, one of the heaviest songs the band ever wrote with Chester coming close to snarling most of the lyrics, and a light alternative ballad about a funeral.

-Bandai-Namco returned the favor by featuring the song "The Catalyst" in the upcoming Gundam Extreme Vs arcade game.
-In connection, a Linkin Park version of the [GP-01Fb] was included with the purchase of the Japanese edition of "A Thousand Suns".
+Bandai-Namco returned the favor by featuring "The Catalyst" in Gundam Extreme Vs. In connection, a Linkin Park version of the [GP-01Fb] was included with the purchase of the "A Thousand Suns" Japanese edition.

 Hypocritical Humor: On "Rn@wy", Phoenix Orion claims he "can't get with the hybrids".
 He raps this over an industrial rock track.